larrytheliquid/scotrubyconf/1-intro.md

 prove statements between several interacting services ... cures the problem of the explosion of tiny services that must be somehow confirmed to work together

+once you have a universally quantified proof that has type checked in some file, you can import & reuse it in another file without having to re-typcheck... because it's a checked proof you can trust in it, thus you solve many integration test preformance problems by breaking things up into isolated, yet reusable services + proofs about them

 !SLIDE
 # Existential quantification